 Working Abroad in Easy Way

 The world over employers looks for the same qualities in their applicants regardless of whether the work search is in the USA, Poland or China.
 However, candidates for working abroad should be aware that there might be subtle conventions associated with working abroad.

 The candidates for working abroad should be prepared to take the foreign country as it is with all of its difficulties, contradictions and challenges.

-There are many positions in foreign countries that require professionals who are fluent in English and who can speak local language at the business conversation level.
+There are many positions in foreign countries that require professionals who are fluent in English and who can speak the local language at the business conversation level.
 There are exceptions within some technical areas i.e. IT industry and in the tourism industry.
-Not speaking local language will not necessarily hurt you.
+Not speaking the local language will not necessarily hurt you.

-Although local language is not essential, a sound working knowledge of that language is considered necessary to cope with daily office life and life outside work.
+Although the local language is not essential, a sound working knowledge of that language is considered necessary to cope with daily office life and life outside work.

 Working Abroad Tips

 If you want to be successful in working abroad you should familiarize yourself with the following:

 - writing of job letters and particularly the cover letter,

 - writing of CV, Curriculum Vitae or resume,